KolbyML/cryptologo/README.md

 Want to add you logo or change it on my website.

+# Instructions

-Do a PR and add you logo to the master folder
+Do a PR and add your logo to the master folder.
+Logo size doesn't matter but should be greater then 250 px at minimum

 # Naming format